rvsia/react-form-renderer/README.md

 component: componentTypes.SUB_FORM, -> component: 'custom-sub-form'
 ```

 If you use custom type, in addition to all the attributes in the field specification, you will also receive `formOptions` props.
 Form options contains some global form properties, and most importantly, there is a `renderForm` function.
 It does exactly what it says.
 It is the main loop that renders the form.
-It acceps two arguments, `fields` and `formOptions`:
+It accepts two arguments, `fields` and `formOptions`:

 ```JSX
 const CustomSubForm = ({ formOptions, fields, ...rest }) => (